aidartheklutz/active-recaller/README.md

 - **Incorrect**: Points where you got details wrong (like dates, names, or values).
 - **Missing**: Points you completely forgot to mention.
 - **Hallucinations**: Statements you added that weren't in the original text.

+This project was built using React + Vite.